Ruben2163/LumOS/README.md

 Custom made rust bootloader, and kernel.
 We might even add a GUI if we have time but untill then it will only be commandline based.
 The basic features will be the same as my other project Terminal-Emulator-Python.
 ## Warnings!
-Only use as a virtual machine (Virtual Box, Vm Ware)
+Only use as a virtual machine (Virtual Box, Vm Ware) We are not securtiy experts and we can also say the same for contributions made by the community.

 ## Contibuting:
 Oxygen OS is a huge project with goals unobtianable by one, So we ask you please help use achieve our goal, even if its spell checking to even a whole bootloader, all contributions are appreciated!